mff-uk/dataspecer/applications/conceptual-model-editor/documentation/README.md

 - `action` - The actions that can user do, so basically business logic.
 - `catalog (newly catalog-v2)` - represents the catalog component in CME. ![img_6.png](cme-catalog-dev-docs.png)
-- `components` - Some exported React components
+- `components` - Some of the exported React components used on multiple places.
 - `configuration` - Language options and static configuration for diagram, etc.
 - `context` - Model, Class, Layout configuration and query params context.
 - `dataspecer` - Communication with backend containing packages and communication layer for core-v2 models.